 Should you ever be unlucky enough to be ordered by a judge to delete a page or if you get a notice and takedown request, give the deleted page a 451 header.
 This tells search engines that there was a post here and that you wanted to fulfill this request, but you can’t for legal reasons.
 Find out how and why to make a 451 header, should you ever find yourself in that situation.

 If you’re a professional SEO and you need to do complex redirects, you may need to use REGEX redirects.
-With normal redirects, you specify a single source URL and a destination URL.
-With REGEX – regular expressions – redirects, you can, for instance, create a single redirect to move entire groups of URLs that include a keyword to a new location.
+With normal ones, you specify a single source URL and a destination URL.
+With REGEX – regular expressions – redirects, you can, for instance, create a single one to move entire groups of URLs that include a keyword to a new location.
 This could save you a ton of time while working on a massive SEO project.
-However, you should only use REGEX redirects if you know what you are doing because they can easily break your site.
+However, you should only use REGEX if you know what you are doing because they can easily break your site.

 Manage redirects with Yoast SEO Premium